What is a Change Order?

 Sometimes it is mixed up with variation order but to honest, I have never seen a documented form stated as variation order.
 It’s always called a Change odder – CO.
-But in European countries they call it as variation order as I have read it somewhere else.
+But in European countries, they call it a variation order as I have read it somewhere else.

-Change order is the amendment in the contract.
-It should be on a later date once the both parties have initial contract.
+A change order is an amendment in the contract.
+It should be on a later date once both parties have an initial contract.